google/reflectable.dart/reflectable/doc/TheDesignOfReflectableCapabilities.md

-The subtype hierarchy under `ReflectCapability` is sealed, in the sense that there is a set of subtypes of `ReflectCapability` in that library, and there should never be any other subtypes of that class; the language does not enforce this concept, but it is a convention that should be followed.
+The subtype hierarchy under `ReflectCapability` is sealed, in the sense that there is a set of subtypes of `ReflectCapability` in that library, and there should never be any other subtypes of that class, as explained below.

-Being used as `const` values, instances of these classes obviously cannot have mutable state, but some of them do contain `const` values such as `String`s or other capabilities.
-They do not have methods, except the ones that they inherit from `Object`.
+Being used as `const` values, instances of these classes obviously cannot have mutable state, but some of them do contain `const` values such as `String`s or `Type`s.
+Capabilities do not have methods, except the ones that they inherit from `Object`.
 Altogether, this means that instances of these classes cannot "do anything", but they can be used to build immutable trees, and the universe of possible trees is fixed because the set of classes is fixed.
 This makes the trees similar to abstract syntax trees, and we can ascribe a semantics to these syntax trees from the outside.
 That semantics may be implemented by an interpreter or a translator.
-The sealedness of the set of classes involved is required because an unknown subtype of `ReflectCapability` would not have a semantics, and interpreters and translators would not be able to handle them (and we haven't been convinced that a suitable level of extensibility in those interpreters and translators is worth the effort).
+The sealedness of the set of classes involved is required because an unknown subtype of `ReflectCapability` would not have a semantics, and interpreters and translators would not be able to handle them (and we haven't been convinced that a suitable level of extensibility in those interpreters and translators is worth the added complexity).

-In other words, we specify reflection capabilities by building an abstract syntax tree for an expression in a domain specific language; let us call that language the **reflectable capability language**.
+In other words, we specify reflection capabilities by building a representation of an expression in a domain specific language; let us call that language the **reflectable capability language**.
+There is an interpreter as well as a translator for that language, and they are integrated parts of the implementation of the package reflectable.

 It is obviously possible to have multiple representations of expressions in this language, and we have considered introducing a traditional,